Make-Up Artist Career Info

 Many employers require some level of experience in make-up artistry for employment.
 Some educational programs may offer internship opportunities working in local salons or spas.
 Aspiring make-up artists may also seek work as assistants or behind a make-up counter in a department store, assisting customers with their selections.

-- Stay aware of current trends in the field.
-It is important for make-up artists to stay informed of new advances and trends in the market to provide the best services to clients.
+Depending on the state in which the make-up artist practices, periodic license renewal may be required.
+It's equally important for make-up artists to stay informed of new advances and trends in the market to provide the best services to clients.
 They may do so by reading industry publications or joining professional groups.